Cacti/documentation/VDEFs.md

 ![VDEF Edit](images/vdefs-edit1.png)

 In the image below, you can see an example of a Single completed VDEF for 95th Percentile of the Current Data Source.
-Pretty strait forward.
+Pretty straightforward.

 ![VDEF Item Edit](images/vdefs-edit2.png)